amilajack/joker/README.md

 ### Usage with a test runner

-joker plays nice with any test runner out there.
+Joker plays nice with any test runner out there.
 Here is a minimal example how you could use it with Mocha.

 ```js